dart-lang/site-www/src/tools/dartpad/privacy.md

 example, we may use the source code to help offer better code completion suggestions.
 The raw source code is deleted after no more than 60 days.

+DartPad uses Google Analytics to report feature usage statistics.
+This data is used to help improve Dart and Flutter tools over time.

 Learn more about Google's [privacy policy.](https://policies.google.com/privacy) We look forward to your [feedback.](https://github.com/dart-lang/dart-pad/issues)